Large Language Models (LLM)

 o3-mini-medium

-Fast speed, moderate quality
+Fast speed, medium quality

 Yes